What to wear for your photoshoot

 PERSONALITY

 Ultimately, your photos should be a reflection of who you are and what you feel comfortable in!
 If you’re comfortable in your outfit, you’ll look at ease in the photos.
 Feel free to bring a few accessories that really highlight your personality, like big hats, chunky scarves, funky sunglasses, or statement jewelry.
+If you have body art, feel free to show it off!

 COLOR

-Since I often photograph outdoors, I typically recommend earthy tones, neutrals, or metallics.
-This doesn’t just mean creams, browns, and greys.
-There are neutrals for every single color!
-Instead of vibrant green, think soft sage green.
-Instead of bright red, think maroon or burgundy.
+Instead of vibrant green, think soft, sage green.
+Instead of bright red, think maroon or burgundy or rust.
 Instead of brilliant yellow, think mustard.
 If your colors are too bright, they will draw all the attention in the photos.
-We want to keep the focus on emotion and moments instead of your outfit.
+We want to keep the focus on emotion and moments of connection, instead of your color.

 OPTIONS

 It can be helpful for you each to bring 3-5 shirts and 2-3 bottoms to mix and match depending on our location and the colors and light we are working with.
 If you’re not comfortable changing clothes at our location, feel free to text me photos of your options before the shoot so that we can make choices beforehand to get the best photos possible!
-Having options for me to choose from helps take your photos from good to outstanding.
-Plus it takes the pressure off of you to know how to match an outfit with the colors and mood of a location.

 Please bring a few outfit options for each family member so that I can help you make these photos the best that they can be!